masonforest/www.masonforest.com/_posts/2016-07-24-masons-guide-to-being-happy.markdown

 swamp.
 It’s about storming the castle.
 It’s about the adventure along the way.

-With your balanced happiness diet of exercise, acceptance, pain and suffering hopefully you and your Want Monster can get along a live a long and happy life together.
+With your balanced happiness diet of exercise, acceptance, pain and suffering hopefully you and your Want Monster can get along a live and long and happy life together.

 -M